Naoki Inoue: Rizin Bantamweight Grand Prix 2021

 Inoue faced Shintaro Ishiwatari in the opening round of the Bantamweight Grand Prix at Rizin 28 on June 13, 2021.
 He won the bout via soccer kick knockout in the first round.

-Inoue was scheduled to face Yuto Hokamura in the quarterfinals on September 19, 2021 at Rizin 30.
+Inoue was scheduled to face Yuto Hokamura in the quarterfinals on September 19, 2021, at Rizin 30.
 He won the fight by unanimous decision.

-In the semi-finals, Inoue faced Hiromasa Ougikubo on December 31, 2021 at Rizin 33.
+In the semi-finals, Inoue faced Hiromasa Ougikubo on December 31, 2021, at Rizin 33.
 He lost the bout via unanimous decision.

-Post-GP reign
+Later bantamweight career

 After suffering his first loss under the Rizin banner, Inoue was booked to face Kenta Takizawa at Rizin 37 on July 31, 2022.
-However in late July it was reported that Inoue withdrew from the bout citing a knee injury.
+However, in late July it was reported that Inoue withdrew from the bout citing a knee injury.

-Inoue faced Kenta Takizawa on December 31, 2022 at Rizin 40 and won by submission via kimura in the second round.
+Inoue faced Kenta Takizawa on December 31, 2022, at Rizin 40 and won by submission via kimura in the second round.

-Motoya is scheduled to face the former Bellator Bantamweight Champion Juan Archuleta at Rizin 42 on May 6, 2023.
+Inoue faced the former Bellator Bantamweight Champion Juan Archuleta at Rizin 42 on May 6, 2023.
+He lost the fight by unanimous decision.

+Inoue was scheduled to face Shinobu Ota at Rizin Landmark 6 on October 1, 2023.
+However, Inoue withdrew from the bout due to an unknown reason and was replaced by Shoko Sato.

+Inoue faced Shoko Sato at RIZIN Landmark 9 on March 23, 2024.
+He went on to win the bout via unanimous decision.

+Rizin bantamweight champion

+Inoue faced Kim Soo-chul for the vacant Rizin Bantamweight Championship on September 29, 2024 at Rizin 48.
+He won the bout via technical knockout in the first round.